mitmedialab/storybook-photoshop-jsx/README.md

 ```
 You will be prompted to select a source folder and an output folder.
 For each source PSD file, a subfolder with the same name will be created and all layers in that PSD will be saved as PNGs in the new folder.

-You might want to resize the photoshop files before saving individual layers, e.g., to import into a mobile app, etc.
+You might want to resize the photoshop files before saving individual layers, e.g., to import into a mobile app, etc. Preset files for resizing are inside the Preset folder.

 See tutorial videos: [https://drive.google.com/drive/folders/1W2ljgBxpqlmHBrCjfnSGSVrA2zokWE8D?usp=sharing]